ArthurDotSaito/ArthurDotSaito/README.md

 I have experience with JavaScript/TypeScript/Node and object oriented languages such as C# and Java.
 I have a knowledge in popular libraries like React, Express and frameworks such as Angular, Next.js NestJS, .NET Framework and Spring.
 My proficiency extends to working with various databases, including MySQL, PostgresSQL, Redis, and MongoDB.
 Additionally, I fave some experience in infrastructure and cloud tools such as Consul, Istio, Docker, Kubernetes, Kong and Terraform.

-My current interests are: Compilers, Operating Systems and databases.
+My current interests are: Compilers, operating systems and databases.

 # 📫 Contact me